Can BPH Come Back After Surgery?

 Concerned about BPH returning after surgery?
 Learn which prostate treatments in Singapore offer the

 Benign Prostatic Hyperplasia (BPH), commonly known as an enlarged prostate, is a non-cancerous growth of the prostate gland that typically occurs in men as they age.
 The prostate gland surrounds the urethra, the tube that carries urine from the bladder out of the body.
 As the prostate enlarges, it can squeeze or partially block the urethra, causing urinary symptoms that can interfere with daily activities and sleep patterns.
+For men experiencing these issues, timely BPH treatment in Singapore can provide effective relief and improve quality of life.

 BA MBBChir (Cantab)|MRCS (Edin)|FRCS (Urol)(Glasg)|FAMS